jcurl/RJCP.DLL.CrashReporter/docs/dev-tracing.md

     <trace autoflush="true" useGlobalLock="false"/>
   </system.diagnostics>
 ```

+Replace `CrashReporterApp` with the name of your applications TraceSource name.
+The `RJCP.CrashReporter` should be present, so that when there is a problem
+performing a crash dump, details will be printed to the console.

 This will capture all traces internally in RAM, and only output them to disk
 when instructed to by your program.